View PDF of this article.

 Representatives from the Ph.
 Eur., JP, and USP-the pharmacopoeias that form the PDG-are either members or observers to the ICH process.
 However, the connection between harmonization activities carried out by PDG and ICH is perhaps not well understood and warrants further discussion.
 As detailed above, PDG develops harmonized compendial standards for some excipients and general chapters, engaging with their stakeholders, including industry, through established procedures of notification, review, and comment for each of the pharmacopoeias.
 The scope of harmonization by PDG is limited; the scope of pharmacopoeia harmonization by ICH is even more limited.
 For ICH, the areas of major focus are the processes for drug development and registration, with industry and regulators as the working partners.
 In the development of the ICH Q6A and Q6B guidelines for establishing specifications for new drug substances and new drug products, including both chemical and biological products, it was recognized that harmonization of 11 specific compendial test chapters was essential to obtain full utility of the guidelines.
 In section 2.8 of the ICH Q6A guideline, there is specific reference to the pharmacopoeias and the work of the PDG; it is stated that pharmacopoeial procedures should be used wherever they are appropriate.
 This intersection of the ICH guidelines and the pharmacopoeia chapters, which were undergoing harmonization by PDG, created a formal connection between the two initiatives, resulting in the ICH Q4 topics (3).
 On the ICH website, there is a brief note regarding ICH Q4, which can be paraphrased as follows: ICH will trust the PDG process to achieve pharmacopoeia harmonization for the 11 compendial chapters.
 Perhaps due to the slow pace of the PDG harmonization work, ICH added a follow-on Q4A topic.
 On the ICH website, the brief note regarding Q4A goes a bit further that that provided for Q4, to state that ICH will receive progress reports from PDG on the pharmacopoeia harmonization work.
 Unlike other ICH topics, there are no specific guidelines associated with either ICH Q4 or Q4A.

 Recognizing the imperfect outcomes reflected in PDG’s harmonization by attribute, in 2003, industry requested that ICH establish the Q4B Expert Working Group (EWG) to address how regulatory authorities in the ICH regions would recognize the interchangeability of the PDG harmonized pharmacopoeial chapters in the Ph.
 Eur., JP, and USP (4).
 The resulting ICH Q4B guideline, titled “Evaluation and Recommendation of Pharmacopoeial Texts for Use in the ICH Regions”, was finalized in 2007 and describes a process for the EWG to develop topic-specific annexes with information about the PDG harmonized chapters and their implementation (the Q4B Outcomes) to avoid redundant testing by industry (5).
 The initial scope for the Q4B EWG was the 11 specific compendial chapters needed to facilitate use of the Q6A and Q6B guidelines, but this was expanded to result in 16 topic-specific annexes.
 These annexes cover a wide range of pharmacopoeia general chapters, including Residue on Ignition/Sulphated Ash, Disintegration, Dissolution, Uniformity of Dosage Units, Extractable Volume of Parenteral Preparations, Microbiological Examination of Non-Sterile Products, Sterility, and Capillary Electrophoresis.
-Each of the annexes provides the Q4B Outcome regarding interchangeability of the harmonized compendial test chapters, along with the conditions, considerations, and timelines to assist in the implementation and use of the referenced pharmacopoeial text
+Each of the annexes provides the Q4B Outcome regarding interchangeability of the harmonized compendial test chapters, along with the conditions, considerations, and timelines to assist in the implementation and use of the referenced pharmacopoeial text by stakeholders.

 The conditions included in the Q4B annexes address point-by-point the residual differences between the Ph.
 Eur., JP, and USP texts following the completion of the PDG harmonization activities, thereby enabling the use of any of the referenced pharmacopoeia chapters as interchangeable in the ICH regions.
 The need to include conditions is based on the degree to which the harmonized chapters in each of the three pharmacopoeias differ from one another.
 For example, in the Q4B annex for the Dissolution test chapters, which contain several non-harmonized attributes, the ICH topic-specific annex contains eight conditions that must be addressed in a product registration in order for the compendial chapters to be considered interchangeable.
 By contrast, the ICH Q4B annex on Capillary Electrophoresis declares that each of the referenced compendial chapters in Ph.
 Eur., JP, and USP are interchangeable without any conditions, a situation made possible because the compendial chapter on Capillary Electrophoresis was developed through “prospective harmonization” of the PDG pharmacopoeias.
 “Interchangeable” is defined in the Q4B guideline to mean that any of the official texts from Ph.
 Eur., JP, or USP can be substituted one for the other (appropriately referenced) for purposes of the pharmaceutical registration/approval process with the understanding that an analyst using any of the interchangeable methods will reach the same accept/reject decision irrespective of which PDG pharmacopoeia is used.